logzio/synthetic-link-detector/README.md

 Once the stack will be created, the function will run one time and send data, then it will run in the rate the you've defined.

-## Acknowledgment
+## Copyright Notice

-This project uses some logic from [httpstat repo](https://github.com/davecheney/httpstat).
+This project's code parially based on [httpstat repo](https://github.com/davecheney/httpstat).

 ### Changelog: